orblivion/ntfy/.sandstorm/README.md

 ### [Headers vs JSON API](README_DETAILS.md#headers-vs-json-api)

 Sandstorm blocks non-standard headers.
-This will break services unless they use json instead.
-Crossing our fingers that it's not very many (and that the ones that do will not change).
+This may break some services that rely on the standard headers-based ntfy API.
+It will also break some features, such as authentication (i.e. protecting topics).

-Let's keep a list of services that are known to work, for the app description.
-Android app, iOS app, and Mastodon work for now, at least.
+Fixing this would require a fundamental change to Sandstorm platform.
+We may be better to wait for [Tempest](https://github.com/sandstorm-org/tempest).

 ### [Locking Down Topics](README_DETAILS.md#locking-down-topics)